natesanchez/shelter-35-front/mattsREADME.md

   Anderson built out the reusable components like the buttons, title input form, and provided significant styling improvements.
 Anderson built out the blog component and made sure that was fully functional.
   Andrew did a significant amount research on the testing using Jest, and come to find out, that's way more complicated than we originally anticipated.
 He spent 8 hours just on researching why we couldn't get our tests to work on each others computers and built out some great tests.
 Andrew also built out a few components like the entry page.
 - Why is it useful?
 What is your "pitch"?
+  - This gives people the ability to vent or discuss topics in complete anonymity.
+There's no holding back when you can provide feedback or voice your ideas when there's no reprisal.

 ## Demonstrating Your App

 - What are the integral features of your app?
+  - We have full CRUD
+  - We built multiple components, imported them into other components,
+  - We used props and state!
+  - We built 15 different components (majority are functional components, but 7 were class components that used either state or received props)
+  - We used Jest to test our components

 ## Demonstrating Your Code